The Eureka Mignon Specialita is one of the most successful espresso grinders to emerge in the last couple of years.

 You can find the files here and try for yourself.

-Many people who are into single dosing also purchase a special blower/bellows to get rid of the last bits of retention.
+Many people into single dosing also purchase a special blower/bellows to get rid of the last bits of retention.

 Last but not least, we also have to talk about grind quality.